vinicius-acruz/clima_app/README.md

 ## Installation

-To install the Weather App, follow these steps:
+To install the Clima App, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have Flutter installed on your system.